C. V. Raman: Career

-Raman's elder brother Chandrasekhara Subrahmanya Ayyar had joined the prestigious Indian government service, Indian Finance Service (now Indian Audit and Accounts Service).
+Raman's elder brother C. Subrahmanya Ayyar had joined the prestigious Indian government service, Indian Finance Service (now Indian Audit and Accounts Service).
 Raman followed suit and qualified for the Indian Finance Service achieving first position in the entrance examination in February 1907.
 He was posted in Calcutta (now Kolkata) as Assistant Accountant General in June 1907.

 He was highly impressed by the Indian Association for the Cultivation of Science (IACS), Calcutta, the first research institute founded in India in 1876.
-He immediately befriended Asutosh Dey (who would eventually become his lifelong collaborator), Amrita Lal Sircar (the founder Mahendralal Sircar's son and secretary of IACS), and Ashutosh Mukherjee (executive member of the IACS and Vice-Chancellor of the University of Calcutta).
-With their support, he obtained permission to conduct research at IACS in his own time even "at very unusual hours," as Raman later reminisced.
+He immediately befriended Asutosh Dey (who would eventually become his lifelong collaborator), Amrita Lal Sircar (the founder Mahendralal Sircar's son and then secretary of IACS), and Ashutosh Mukherjee (then executive member of the IACS and Vice-Chancellor of the University of Calcutta).
+With their support, he obtained permission to conduct research at IACS in his own time, even at "very unusual hours," as Raman later reminisced.
 Up to that time the institute had not yet recruited regular researchers, or produced any research paper.
 Raman's article "Newton's rings in polarised light" published in Nature in 1907 became the first from the institute.
 The work inspired IACS to publish a journal, Bulletin of Indian Association for the Cultivation of Science, in 1909 in which Raman was the major contributor.

 In 1909, Raman was transferred to Rangoon, British Burma (now Myanmar), to take up the position of currency officer.
 After only a few months, he had to return to Madras as his father died from an illness.
 The subsequent death of his father and funeral rituals compelled him to remain there for the rest of the year.
 Soon after he resumed office at Rangoon, he was transferred back to India at Nagpur, Maharashtra, in 1910.
 Even before he served a year in Nagpur, he was promoted to Accountant General in 1911 and again posted to Calcutta.

 From 1915, the University of Calcutta started assigning research scholars under Raman at IACS.
 Sudhangsu Kumar Banerji (who later become Director General of Observatories of India Meteorological Department), a PhD scholar under Ganesh Prasad, was his first student.
-From the next year, other universities followed suit including University of Allahabad, Rangoon University, Queen's College Indore, Institute of Science, Nagpur, Krisnath College, and University of Madras.
+From the next year, other universities followed suit including University of Allahabad, Rangoon University, Queen's College (Indore), Institute of Science, Nagpur, Krishnath College, and University of Madras.
 By 1919, Raman had guided more than a dozen students.
-Following Sircar's death in 1919, Raman received two honorary positions at IACS, Honorary Professor and Honorary Secretary.
+Following Sircar's death in 1919, Raman received two honorary positions at IACS — Honorary Professor and Honorary Secretary.
 He referred to this period as the "golden era" of his life.